symfony/symfony-docs/book/installation.rst

 .. sidebar:: Setting up Permissions

-    One common issue when installing Symfony is that the **``app/cache`` and ``app/logs`` directories must be writable both by the web server and the command line user**.
+    One common issue when installing Symfony is that the ``app/cache`` and ``app/logs`` directories must be writable both by the web server and the command line user.
 On a UNIX system, if your web server user is different from your command line user, you can try one of the following solutions.

     **1. Use the same user for the CLI and the web server**